JeffCube99/UnityWiki/docs/source/ios_development/tips_and_tricks.rst

 ..  image:: /_images/homeindicator.jpg

 This is the home Indicator bar.
-To make it so that it is only hilighted when the user want's to exit from your game, do the following:
+To make it so that it is only highlighted when the user wants to see it, do the following:

 #.
 Go to **Edit > Project Settings** and select the **Player** column.